bambooforest/IntroDataScience_Fall_2022/3_data/README.md

 sort, analyze.

-Structured data is data that are organized into a data format and are quantitative in nature, e.g., relational databases.
+Structured data is data that are organized into a data format and are quantitative in nature, e.g., tables or relational databases.

+What do you think?
 Structured or unstructured?

 1.  text files
 2.  emails